General

 - As delivery networks expand, orchestration systems become essential for enforcing compliance, responding to real-time disruptions, and scaling operations without increasing dispatcher workload.

-- Locus supports enterprise-grade 3PL delivery orchestration by combining intelligent allocation, control tower visibility, and AI-driven decision-making for scalable, reliable logistics execution.
+- Locus supports enterprise-grade delivery orchestration by combining intelligent allocation, control tower visibility, and AI-driven decision-making for scalable, reliable logistics execution across 1.5B+ optimized deliveries.

-3PL delivery orchestration is the execution layer that connects routing, dispatch, tracking, and carrier management into a single system, keeping delivery decisions aligned in real time.
+Delivery orchestration is the AI-driven coordination of last-mile and mid-mile deliveries across multiple carriers, fleets, and channels through a single execution layer — keeping routing, dispatch, tracking, and carrier management aligned in real time.

 This article covers: